www4lker/jd-w4lker/_posts/2023-03-02-notas-de-projetos (dissertação e projetos paralelos) (511).md

 Tell me about the psilocin (or skip to the next part, I don't care)

 For the first one--psilocybin is turned into psilocin by some molecular surgery performed by a couple specialists(via dephosphorization)3 that only are living in your body.
 Basically, these guys cut off a piece of the molecule that's pretty big and there is another smaller molecule wandering about that hops in to fill the hole.
-(I'm talking about enzymes here--they do special functions and only those functions--remove the phosphate group here and then an OH- ion wanders because in the acidic environment, there is a big mix of H+ and OH- just hanging around).
+(I'm talking about enzymes here--they do special functions and only those functions--remove the phosphate group here and then an OHion wanders because in the acidic environment, there is a big mix of H+ and OHjust hanging around).
 THAT is how you get psilocin out of psilocybin.
 This is why a lemontek trip still comes in waves, although more brief and close together.
 Not because there is more psilocin, but because the psilocybin still has to be turned into psilocin in your stomach.
 That is rate limited by how much of that enzyme you have sitting around--and more is made as it is needed.

 Quick Edit: As one commenter pointed out--the process is much more involved with more steps and not only within the stomach--but this paraphrase here isn't too far off.
 I believe more precise details are in those sources I provided...Also, it is kind of besides the point.
 The point is: It isn't Acidic solution + Psilocybin = psilocin.